marisapatel3/Mechanical-Cutting-Device/README.md

 ## Overview

 This project was built for a client living with Ehlers Danlos Syndrome (EDS), a connective tissue condition that makes gripping and applying force through the hand joints painful during everyday tasks such as cutting food.
 Standard knives require bending the fingers around a handle and pushing downward, placing significant strain on the carpometacarpal and metacarpophalangeal joints.
-The finished device is a fold over slicer attached to a cutting board, letting the client prepare food with a flat hand placement and without the lateral cutting motion required by a standard knife.
+The finished device is a fold-over slicer attached to a cutting board, letting the client prepare food with a flat hand placement and without the lateral cutting motion required by a standard knife.
 Main components include a wooden cutting board with a sliding cutout and drawer, a hinged slicer with a cushioned wrist strap, detachable 3D printed blades, and a modular pin and hinge assembly.

 ---